I am a website developer, eBay trading assistant, work-at-home mum, writer and crafter.

 Read More From Toughnickel

 Some find it hard to bypass a bargain when they see it.
 You might be standing in front of a double bed mattress.

 It looks brilliant.
 It looks clean.

 Just what you have been looking for.
 And best of all, it's FREE.
 You are thinking, 'Woo hoo, this is MINE'.

 You must resist temptation.

-Never ever buy a second hand mattress.
-Even if you are told it has only been used once (yeah right), once it too many times.
+Never ever buy a second-hand mattress.
+Even if you are told it has only been used once (yeah, right), once is too many times.

 Mattresses are breeding grounds for dust mites, dead skin cells and who knows what else.
 No matter how cheap it is, even if it is free, do not buy it.